jon-harper/eva-contrib-extras/docs/mounts-with-brass-inserts/corexy_coreception_belt_grabbers.md

 ## Coreception-compatible Back CoreXY Grabbers/Tensioners

-This mod is more specific to the Coreception, moving the rear top belt tensioner up by 4mm.
+This mod is more specific to the Coreception.
+The belts are closely aligned on the Coreception (4mm closer than on EVA).
+Here I have opted to rely on external tensioners; the back belt grabbers fasten to one another.

-Additionally, the tensioners now use 40mm M3 screws instead of M5, and matching heat set inserts are used instead of M5 lock nuts.
+Additionally, the back belt grabbers now use 40mm M3 screws instead of M5, and matching heat set inserts are used instead of M5 lock nuts.

 ## BOM